Martin-Antonov/GTE-Website/docs/movelabels.md

    "assigned move" status only because of that label.
 If so (all children of the parent node have unassigned moves leading to them), change parent info set to "unassigned".
+   **No such thing necessary if "unassigned" is a move status.

 10. Reset button: make all moves unassigned.
 Create all labels anew if the check in 3.a. shows that all infosets